-As one of the latest and most popular technologies utilized for information transmission from one point to another, the fiber optic communication has gained more and more importance in data centers nowadays.
+As one of the latest and most popular technologies utilized for information transmission from one point to another, fiber optic communication has gained more and more important in data centers nowadays.
 Since its introduction, fiber optic communication has revolutionized the telecommunications industry, transforming into the fiber optic broadband Internet service enjoyed by people today.
 With the obvious advantages, fiber optic cables have become an essential component in fiber optic communications.
-Terminated with connectors on ends, these cables (e.g. SC SC fiber cable) carry the light signals generated by the transmitter to the receiver.
-Although this fiber optic connection has been widely used in data centers because of its high data transmission speeds over long distance, fiber optics, like many other things, also has two sides: the pros and cons.
+Terminated with connectors on ends, these cables (e.g. SC-SC fiber cable) carry the light signals generated by the transmitter to the receiver.
+Although this fiber optic connection has been widely used in data centers because of its high data transmission speeds over a long distance, fiber optics, like many other things, also has two sides: the pros and cons.
 Here this article delves into the advantages and disadvantages of fiber optic networks.

 Great Immunity & High-quality Connections: Since the fiber core is made of glass, which is an insulator, no electric current can flow through.
 It’s immune to electrometric interference and radio-frequency interference (EMI/RFI), crosstalk, impedance problems, and more.
 More specifically, fiber optics are highly resistant to EMI and have a low rate of bit error.
 EMI is a disturbance caused by electromagnetic radiation from an external source.
 This disturbance can interrupt or degrade the performance of a conventional metallic cable connection and can be caused by an object that carries electrical currents, such as power lines or even the sun.
 Fiber optics are also resistant to corrosion, making them a good option for beachfront properties where copper cabling would otherwise be susceptible to degradation by salt and seawater.